Unless you have hundreds of thousands of dollars in cash to spare, buying a home probably means taking out a mortgage.

 Wait a minute.
 Didn’t we already talk about mortgage loans?

-Yes, but only for a pre-approval.
+Yes, but only for pre-approval.
 When you have a house under contract and you fully intend to see the purchase through, you’ll need to make the loan application official.

 With your pre-approval, the bank would have made some assumptions.
 Specifically, it assumed the information you shared about your income, your employment, your bank balances, and such, was true.